ProgramminCat/tomato-clock-ng/README.md

 ## States export json format

-The expected formatting of Tomato Clock's .json files is as follows
+The expected formatting of Tomato Clock NG's .json files is as follows

 ```json
 [